huangjunwen/sqlw-mysql/README.md

 ```

-Now run `sqlw-mysql` against the database.
+Now run `sqlw-mysql`.
 You will see a `models` directory is created with several source files generated:

 ``` bash
 $ sqlw-mysql -dsn "user:passwd@tcp(host:port)/db?parseTime=true"